valsorym/env/README.md

 Unmarshal data from the environment into Config struct.

 ```
-// Important: pointer to initialized structure!
-var config = &Config{}
+var config = Config{}

-err := env.Unmarshal(config)
+err := env.Unmarshal(&config)
 if err != nil {
     // something went wrong
 }

+// Object config:
-config.Host         // "0.0.0.0"
+// config.Host         // "0.0.0.0"
-config.Port         // 8080
+// config.Port         // 8080
-config.AllowedHosts // []string{"localhost", "127.0.0.1"}
+// config.AllowedHosts // []string{"localhost", "127.0.0.1"}
 ```

-If the structure will havs custom UnmarshalENV - it will be called:
+If the structure will has custom UnmarshalENV - it will be called:

 ```
 // UnmarshalENV it's custom method for unmarshalling.